-Services can include, but are not limited to, the following concepts in order to streamline implementation timelines (including combined projects of different types of Services and Contractors): direct power purchase agreements, self-sustaining modular designed, easily deployable micro grids using engines, turbines and/or renewable natural gas ("RNG")/compressed natural gas ("CNG") applications powering electric/RNG vehicle charging/fueling stations, facility heat and power onsite, leachate and water treatment onsite, decentralized data processing using modular data centers (inside a C Container, shed or similar small structure) that can continue to act as scalable systems for future growth (e.g., cryptocurrency mining, graphics rendering, AI modeling, other data processing centers, etc.), including any potential opportunities as an interconnect for grid connections nearby and/or related to E-RINs and/or carbon/greenhouse gas credits.
+Services can include, but are not limited to, the following concepts in order to streamline implementation timelines (including combined projects of different types of Services and Contractors): direct power purchase agreements, self-sustaining modular designed, easily deployable micro grids using engines, turbines and/or renewable natural gas ("RNG")/compressed natural gas ("CNG") applications powering electric/RNG vehicle charging/fueling stations, facility heat and power onsite, including reusing the heat produced to maintain optimal temperatures for organics composting projects, heating nearby buildings, farming projects such as greenhouses or other sustainability focused projects, leachate and water treatment onsite, decentralized data processing using modular data centers (inside a C Container, shed or similar small structure) that can continue to act as scalable systems for future growth (e.g., cryptocurrency mining, blockchain, cloud computing, graphics rendering, artificial intelligence ("AI") modeling, other data processing centers, etc.), including any potential opportunities as an interconnect for grid connections nearby and/or related to E-RINs and/or carbon/greenhouse gas credits.
 For PPA projects, the Authority may request the per therm or per kWh cost from the Contractor and may request a fixed cost (as there may be different starting rates if there is a fixed rate versus an escalating rate over the term of the Master Service Agreement (defined below)).
 For subsequent, potential solar projects developed in tandem on these Designated Landfills or other identified landfills, the Contractor will need to submit to the Authority/Member Jurisdictions any requirements they would have for access to wells and surrounding areas, for consideration before a solar project is approved.
 The Contractor will also be required to provide a summary and references of prior experience working in conjunction with other land uses at the same sites, such as solar generation projects at landfill gas to energy sites, for consideration by the Authority/Member Jurisdictions before a solar project is approved.
 Ideally, Member Jurisdictions would like the option for \$0 capital and operational obligations, however, a variety of upfront cost share options would be desired as well, in flat fee or percent-based revenue shares.